This is a 4 part reference guide to getting started with Vagrant, VVV and WordPress.

 Booting up VVV

-In this example the VVV directory is left in the home folder – launch Terminal and move into the folder
+In this example the VVV directory is filed in the home folder – in Terminal change directory into the folder

 neilg@[~/VVV]: vagrant up Bringing machine 'default' up with 'virtualbox' provider... ==> default: Box 'ubuntu/trusty64' could not be found.
 Attempting to find and install... default: Box Provider: virtualbox default: Box Version: >= 0 ==> default: Loading metadata for box 'ubuntu/trusty64' default: URL: https://vagrantcloud.com/ubuntu/trusty64 ==> default: Adding box 'ubuntu/trusty64' (v14.04) for provider: virtualbox default: Downloading: https://vagrantcloud.com/ubuntu/trusty64/version/1/provider/virtualbox.box default: Progress: 76% (Rate: 1462k/s, Estimated time remaining: 0:01:25)

-Now everything is installed go to http://vvv.dev/ to see your sites.
+Now everything is installed, in your browser go to http://vvv.dev/ to see your sites.

 The below sites are installed by default and are located in your browser as: